soruaaa/cityengine_for_unreal/README.md

 ## Licensing Information

 CityEngine for Unreal Engine is free for personal, educational, and non-commercial use.
 Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
 Redistribution or web service offerings are not allowed unless expressly permitted.

-For questions or enquiries, please contact the Esri CityEngine team (cityengine-info@esri.com).